garnish-lang/garnish-core/README.md

         }
     }

-    // When ever an External type value is used with Garnish's 'apply' type operations, this method is called fn apply(
+    // This method is called when ever an External type value
+    // is used with Garnish's 'apply' type operations fn apply(
         &mut self,
         external_value: usize,